MARTINSBURG, W.Va. — WVU Medicine Berkeley Medical Center in Martinsburg is taking the next step in robotic surgery.

 The addition of the da Vinci symbolizes a series of recent expansions to both Berkeley Medical Center and Jefferson Medical Center in Ranson.

-“We are honored and excited to have been the first health system in our region to offer the Maxor X for robot guided spine surgery and now the da Vinci for various minimally invasive surgical procedures” Zelenka said, adding that in January 2020 Jefferson Medical Center will be the first hospital in the region to introduce the ROSA robot for robotic-assisted knee replacement.
+“We are honored and excited to have been the first health system in our region to offer the Maxor X for robot guided spine surgery and now the da Vinci for various minimally invasive surgical procedures” Zelenka said, adding that in January 2020 Jefferson Medical Center will be the first hospital in the region to introduce the ROSA robot for robotic-assisted knee replacement and Spine Deformity Surgery.

 WVU Medicine said the da Vinci robot will not increase the cost of surgical procedures for patients.